microsoft/powerplatform-dev-day/power-automate/README.md

 ![](images/f12.png)

 11. Add a “Add a new row” into dataverse action inside the apply to each.
+*Note: The demo uses insert rows connect for dataverse but needed to check if exists for upsert*
  ![](images/f113.png)

 12. The Table Name is the name of the table you created in step 2 and Name will be “current value” gotten from the dynamic content